deadc0de6/dotdrop/README.md

 ```

 Dotdrop allows to choose which profile to use
-with the *--profile* switch if you used something
+with the *--profile* switch if you use something
 else than the default (the hostname).

 ## List configured dotfiles